Terag/FREAD/README.md

 ## Synopsis

-Is it to difficult for you to read multithreaded programs traces ?
-They are to big or softwares give you to much informations and you can't read its ?
-Fread wants simplify and making it more ergonomic to use.
+Is it too difficult for you to read multithreaded programs execution traces ?
+They are to big, or softwares that generate them give you too much informations, making them even harder to understand ?
+Fread wants to simplify your life by making those traces easier to visualize.

 For the moment the software is in developpement process.
 You can contact us for more informations.